 -

-ACTA Webinar – Title: The challenges of stopping trials for benefit: The lessons learnt from the immediate Kangaroo Mother Care (iKMC) trial – Part 2
+ACTA Webinar – The challenges of stopping trials for benefit: Lessons learnt from the immediate Kangaroo Mother Care (iKMC) trial – Part 2

 -